dotnet/docs-maui/docs/user-interface/graphics/images.md

 Images can be resized using the <xref:Microsoft.Maui.Graphics.IImage.Resize%2A> method, which requires `width` and `height` arguments, of type `float`, which represent the target dimensions of the image.
 The <xref:Microsoft.Maui.Graphics.IImage.Resize%2A> method also accepts two optional arguments:

-- A <xref:Microsoft.Maui.Graphics.ResizeMode> argument, that controls how the image will be resized to fit its target dimensions.
+- A <xref:Microsoft.Maui.Graphics.ResizeMode> argument, that controls how the image is resized to fit its target dimensions.
 - A `bool` argument that controls whether the source image will be disposed after performing the resize operation.
 This argument defaults to `false`, indicating that the source image won't be disposed.

 The <xref:Microsoft.Maui.Graphics.ResizeMode> enumeration defines the following members, which specify how to resize the image to the target size: